The basic loop

 After the game

-When the round ends, every player sees the goal alongside what they built, plus everyone's briefs.
+When the round ends, every player sees the goal alongside what they built, plus everyone's briefs and a per-pair leaderboard.
 The facilitator runs a debrief on the call: where did the picture diverge?
 Which brief got in the way?
-What would you have asked your partner that you didn't?
+What did you stop asking each other?
+Tessera ships three suggested retro questions on the game-end view to seed the conversation.
+The GM can launch another round with the same players, same complexity, or bump the complexity dial — pairings persist unless they hit Shuffle.